DevOps-Pro-24-09-24/Ivan-Kramarenko/README.md

-# Налаштування хуків Git
+# Configure Git hooks

-Щоб налаштувати хуки Git після клонування репозиторію, виконайте наступну команду: git config core.hooksPath .githooks
+To configure Git hooks after cloning the repository, run the following command: git config core.hooksPath .githooks

-# Правила оформлення commit message
+# Commit message formatting rules

-Усі коміт повідомлення повинні починатися з префіксу `DJ-X:` або `DJ-XXXX:`, де `DJ` — це абревіатура проєкту, а `X` — це номер завдання (від 0 до 100000).

-**Приклад:**
+All commit messages must start with the prefix `DJ-X:` or `DJ-XXXX:`, where `DJ` is the project abbreviation and `X` is the task number (0 to 100000).

+**Example:**

 DJ-1234: Implement user authentication feature

-# Перевірка форматування коду

-Для перевірки форматування коду використовується `flake8`. Перед комітом Git автоматично запускає цей лінтер.

-Щоб вручну перевірити форматування, виконайте команду: flake8

-Якщо будуть знайдені помилки форматування, їх необхідно виправити перед комітом.
+# Checking code formatting

+`flake8` is used to check code formatting.
+Before a commit, Git automatically runs this linter.
+To manually check the formatting, run the command: flake8 If formatting errors are found, they must be corrected before committing.